MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

 Contributions plot
 ==================

-contribution_plot is a method that displays violin or scatter plot. the purpose of these representations is to understand how a feature affects a prediction.
+*contribution_plot* is a method that displays violin or scatter plots.
+The purpose of these representations is to understand how a feature affects a prediction.

-This tutorial presents the different parameters you can use in contribution_plot to tune output.
+This tutorial presents the different parameters you can use in *contribution_plot* to tune output.

+Content :

-Contents: - Classification case: Specify the target modality to display.
+- Classification case: Specify the target modality to display.
-- Sampling parameter - Focus on a subset - Violin or Scatter?
+- Sampling parameter
+- Focus on a subset
+- Violin or Scatter?
 Make your own choice

-Data from Kaggle `Titanic <https://www.kaggle.com/c/titanic/data>`__
+We used Kaggle's `Titanic <https://www.kaggle.com/c/titanic/data>`__ dataset.

 .. code:: ipython